CoolDeveloper101/colory/README.md

 A simple library to make your command line application more colorful!

-## Warning!
+## Platform Support
+Here is a list of prominent terminal emulators that support ansi escape codes(this list is not complete, contribute by opening an issue or a pull request) -
+*It will take quite some time to do so I am very tired so it will probably be done in the release.*

+If you terminal emulator is not in the list, download this library and run some of the examples.
+If they do not work, then your terminal probably does not support it.

-This library may not work with terminals that do not support ansi escape codes.
+**Note**: This library may not work with terminals that do not support ansi escape codes.

 ## Getting Started
 To use colory in your project, add it to the dependencies section in you Cargo.toml